-Admissions policies are established for the following student types:
+Admissions policies are established for the following student types or populations:

-• Provisional Student: An individual who has completed an application and is in the process of registration.
+- Provisional Student: An individual who has completed an application and is in the process of registration.
 Provisional students may not have access to fee- based student resources.
-Conduct issues will be referred to the Behavioral Review Team for admission decisions.

-- Student: An individual who is registered in a class as of the first day of the term.
+Conduct issues will be referred to the Behavioral Review Team for admission decisions. - Student: An individual who is registered in a class as of the first day of the term.
 Students will have access to fee-based resources.
-Conduct issues will be referred to the Student Conduct department for resolution. - Inactive Student: A student becomes inactive when she/he is no longer registered in credit classes.
+Conduct issues will be referred to the Student Conduct department for resolution.

+- Inactive Student: A student becomes inactive when she/he is no longer registered in credit classes.
 Inactive students may not have access to fee-based student resources.
-Conduct issues that occur after a student becomes inactive will be referred to the Behavioral Review Team. - First-Time Student: A student who has graduated from high school or who has successfully completed the General Education Development (GED) test or received an Arkansas High School Diploma and has never attended a college or university will be classified as a new student with all appropriate rights of admissions and placement. - Transfer Student: A transfer student is one who has successfully completed a college level course at another regionally accredited college or university. - Concurrent Student: A concurrent student is concurrently enrolled in high school, grades 9-12 and enrolling for classes at NorthWest Arkansas Community College. - International Student: A student who is not a citizen or a permanent resident of the United States or does not possess a valid social security number.
-Exceptions include citizens of the Republic of the Marshall Islands, the Federated States of Micronesia, the Republic of Palau, or any other territory of the United States of America. - Special Student: A student admitted under Special admission is one who is 18 (eighteen) years old of age or older and has neither graduated from high school nor completed the GED or received an Arkansas High School Diploma.
-A special admission student will not be eligible to participate in federally funded financial aid programs and may enroll in 12 (twelve) hours of classes each semester while considered in special student status. - Returning Student: A student in good standing at NorthWest Arkansas Community College who is returning after not being registered in successive spring and fall semesters. - Visiting Student: A visiting student is one who had previously been enrolled or is currently enrolled at another institution, but will enroll at NWACC for one semester to transfer credit back to their home institution. - Concurrent Student: A concurrent student is concurrently enrolled in high school, grades 9-12 and enrolling for classes at NorthWest Arkansas Community College. - Unconditional Admissions: A student admitted unconditionally is a student admitted to the institution without requirements, conditions, or restrictions placed on initial enrollment status.
-There is no grade point average requirement for unconditional admission to public two-year colleges. - Conditional Admissions: A student admitted conditionally is a student admitted to an institution with certain requirements, conditions, or restrictions placed on initial and/or future enrollment status.
+Conduct issues that occur after a student becomes inactive will be referred to the Behavioral Review Team. - First-Time Student: A student who has graduated from an accredited high school, home school, or has successfully completed a high school equivalent examination and has never attended a college or university will be classified as a new student with all appropriate rights of admissions and placement. - Transfer Student: An undergraduate student entering NWACC for the first time with academic credit attempted or earned at another institution (whether or not the credit is accepted by NWACC).
+Courses taken concurrently with high school courses do not count as previously attending college. - Concurrent Student: A concurrent student is concurrently enrolled in high school, grades 9-12 and enrolling for classes at NWACC. - International Student: A student who is admitted entry into the United States, usually under special permits or visas, for the specific purpose of following a particular course of study in an accredited institution of the receiving country.
+Exceptions may include citizens of territories of the United States of America. - Special Student: A student admitted under Special admission is one who is 18 (eighteen) years old of age or older and has neither graduated from accredited high school, homeschool nor completed a high school equivalent examination.
+A special admission student will not be eligible to participate in federally funded financial aid programs and may enroll in 12 (twelve) hours of classes each semester while considered in special student status.
+These students are considered non-degree seeking students. - Returning Student: A student previously enrolled at NWACC who is returning after not being registered in successive spring and fall semesters. - Visiting Student: A student who does not intend to officially transfer to NWACC.
+These students are considered non-degree seeking students.
+A Visiting Student will not be eligible to participate in federally funded financial aid programs.